ekaterina-fomenko/text-editor/README.md

 # Text editor

-This text editor based on rope data structures.
+This text editor based on rope data structures(https://iq.opengenus.org/rope-data-structure/).
 Provide syntax highlighting for Javascript, Haskell and Erlang.
 Tested on 120Mb text.

 All text editing components written from scratch.

+All rights reserved with MIT LICENSE.

 **Compile and run**: